-Nia had delayed this well rehearsed plan long enough.
-She could not bear one more week ending the same way it had for the last two years.
+Nia had delayed this well-rehearsed plan long enough.
+She couldn’t bear one more week ending the same way it had for the last two years.
 She began executing her plan by having an early dinner that night.
-Nia took extra care to prepare a delicious prime rib dinner with all of the fixings for her husband.
-She wanted it to be just right for her husband.
-Fernando, knowing it would be her last loving gesture despite his all too familiar foul mood.
+Nia took extra care to prepare a delicious prime rib dinner with all of the fixings for her husband, Fernando.
+She wanted it to be just right, knowing it would be her last loving gesture despite his all too familiar foul mood.

 It was 5:30 pm.
-She had her Jeep already packed with Mika’s favourite books and Disney movies and his portable DVD player.
-Nia had 50 tablets of his antipsychotic medication, and she had a large bag of Smarties and two cans of Coke.
-In the back of her Jeep was her own stockpile of antipsychotic meds, including her antidepressants totalling 50 tablets.
-Her chaser was not going to be a can of Coke.
-She had her favourite 1.5 litre bottle of chilled white wine to soothe her hopeless and desperate plan.
+Nia had her Jeep already packed with Mika’s favourite books and Disney movies and his portable DVD player.
+Nia also brought fifty tablets of his antipsychotic medication, a large bag of Smarties, and two cans of Coke.
+In the back of the vehicle she kept her own stockpile of antipsychotic meds, including fifty antidepressant tablets for her.
+Her chaser was not going to be a can of Coke, though.
+She had her favourite 1.5-litre bottle of chilled white wine to soothe her during her hopeless and desperate plan.

 Nia was well beyond her ability to endure one more sad day.
-Mika was reluctant to get into the vehicle knowing he would have to go back to his dreaded place, Children’s Psychiatric Research Institute (CPRI).
+Mika was reluctant to get into the vehicle, knowing he would have to go back to his dreaded place, Children’s Psychiatric Research Institute (CPRI).

-“NO I NO I NO I” was his desperate effort to emphatically communicate using his extremely limited vocabulary, his decry to return to the place he hated.
+“NO I, NO I, NO I,” Mika desperately cried out to communicate emphatically using his extremely limited vocabulary.
+This was his usual decry to returning to the place he hated.
 Nia knew what his reaction would be getting into the vehicle.
-Over the past months she heard and felt his heart-wrenching cry for her to rescue him from this dreaded place.
-When she first heard his imploring words, she recognized them to be his attempt to find the right words which sounded like “no-eye, no-eye”; it took her months to figure out he was saying “NO I” as in the last letter of CPRI.
+Over the past months, she’d heard and felt his heart-wrenching cry to be rescued him from that dreaded place.
+When she first heard his imploring words, she recognized them to be his attempt to find the right words, which sounded like “no-eye, no-eye”; it took her months to figure out he was saying, “NO I” as in the last letter of CPRI.

 Mika aggressively and vehemently shook his head while pulling at Nia’s face for her eyes to meet his.
 She needed to reassure him she understood his distress at returning to the place where he received residential treatment for his aggressive autistic behaviours.
-He had been there for two years and he wasn’t getting any better.
-Mika’s hate for the place defeated the objectives of the treatment.
-His high-level psychology team identified this situation; however, there was nowhere else for this severe autistic teenager to go.
+He had been there for two years, and he wasn’t getting any better.
+Mika’s hate for the place negated the objectives of the treatment.
+Despite his high-level psychology team having identified this obstacle, there was nowhere else for this severely autistic teenager to go.

-Every weekend, he was allowed one-night leave of absence (a brief relief, from Saturday afternoon till Sunday after dinner).
+Every weekend, he was allowed a one-night leave of absence (a brief relief, from Saturday afternoon until Sunday after dinner).
 Mika loved to see his mom’s Jeep drive up to his maximum-security building.
-Nia would see his sad face turn into a smile his shoulders would drop into a more relaxed state.
+Nia would see his sad face turn into a smile, and his shoulders would drop into a more relaxed state.
 As he entered the vehicle, he would begin his excited utterances well understood by only his mother, “I of you, ways ever” (I love you, always forever).
-He did not have the language skills to convey to his mother all he thought and felt, but he could script his desire to reconnect with his mother.
+He didn’t have the language skills to convey to his mother all the things he thought and felt, but he could script his desire to reconnect with his mother.
 There was always a cataclysmic emotional storm in her gut as she picked him up.
 She missed her son, and she loved him so much.
-However, she needed the help of this team of health care professionals to find a way for him to decrease his destructive behaviours and be less of threat to his family, others, and himself.
-It was terrible and she knew it would only get worse.
+However, she needed the help of a team of health care professionals to find a way for him to decrease his destructive behaviours and be less of a threat to his family, others, and himself.
+It was terrible, and she knew it’d only get worse.